smitkoli18ce5005/MDP_Employee_Wage_TypeScript/readme.md

-10          | Store the Day and the Daily Wage along with the Total wage using map 11          | Store the Day, Hours Worked on single day and wage earned in object 12          | Ability to create Employee Payroll Data with id, name and salary
+10          | Store the Day and the Daily Wage along with the Total wage using map 11          | Store the Day, Hours Worked on single day and wage earned in object 12          | Ability to create Employee Payroll Data with id, name and salary 13          | Ability to extend Employee Payroll Data to store gender and start date